na-na-hi/renget/archive/vp-plays.md

 https://arch.b4k.co/vp/thread/52514761/ discussion thread

 ##Pokemon Violet
-!!! warning Status: missing namefag
+!!! warning Status: missing namefag (probably dead now)
     Probably the first LP of a first party Pokemon game in recent memory, this was a short playthrough that ended about 3 threads in because the namefag running this playthrough disappeared after 3 threads.
 	Because the official games are generally considered too easy, the namefag doing this playthrough set a few self imposed challenges, notably:
 	>Only 1 move per pokemon at a time